How would you like to learn a harmonic price action pattern that can produce up to an 80% strike-rate? If that interests you, you’re in luck!

 You will not be able to achieve an 80% strike-rate on every pair and in every market condition, but the edge that this pattern provides on a bad day makes it worth learning and implementing.

 Each leg in the examples above was pretty straightforward.
 They moved up or they moved down.

 The movements that create real cypher patterns may be more choppy at times, but as long as the movements are within the proper Fibonacci retracements and extensions, the patterns are valid.

 Note: Usually, when the movements of the cypher pattern are choppy, they will be more straight forward on a higher time frame.

 With that in mind, you should also remember that each leg in the pattern doesn’t need to make it’s move right away.
 The pattern can go on and on until it’s either qualified or disqualified.

 Traders that specialize in the cypher pattern trade it on time frames as low as the 5M.
-However, I’m not personally a fan of going lower than the 15M time frame for any trading setup.
+However, I’m not personally a fan of going lower than the 15M time frame for most trading setups in Forex.

 When going lower than the 15M charts, the spread and the 10 pip stop loss become relatively too large to deal with in a consistently profitable way.

 If you’re intent on trading shorter time frames than 15 minutes, you may want to experiment with using less than 10 pips below X as your stop loss.